alsaibie/me319/prelabsextra/kalmanfilter.md

 P⁻ = P[:,:,k-1] + Ṗ * Δt
 x⁻ = x̂[:,k-1] +  ẋ * Δt
 ```
 The time-update step can be done multiple times before the measurement update occurs.
-You can do 5 process updates for every measurement update.
+You can do 5 process updates for every measurement update for example.
 Measurement updates can be synchronous or asynchronous as well.

 When a new measurement is ready, we perform the **measurement update** step.
 We compute the Kalman gain which is a function of the covariance matrix, the sensor (output matrix $H$) and the $R$ matrix which holds the stochastic specification of the measurement model.